austineinstein/seneca/README.md

 (2) Explore any methods of valuing/benchmarking BTC.

-Visualisation of headlines affecting asset prices as clusters like the S2F model:
+Visualisation of headlines affects asset price clusters like the S2F model:

 Each of the four identified BTC clusters has a very different S2F-market value combination that seems to be consistent with halvings and changing BTC narratives.